gabrielpenteado/oh-my-donuts/README.md

 ## 🍩 About the project

 <p align="justify">
    The project was built with <strong>Vue</strong> and <strong>Vuex</strong> to simplify the process of ordering donuts online.
 The application features reusable form input components, making it easy to manage and update order details.
+   It also integrates <strong>Vue Router</strong> to handle navigation between the home page and the orders page.
 All input values and the list of orders are handled by Vuex for smooth state management.
 Custom buttons, styled with <strong>SASS</strong>, include conditional messages to enhance the user experience.
 </p>

 <div align="center">